-Making sure your hay is cut at the right stage and baled at 10-16% moisture is key to creating safe, nutritious and palatable hay.
+Making sure your hay is cut at the right stage and baled at the correct moisture percentage is key to creating safe, nutritious and palatable hay.
 “The moisture of dry hay at baling is critical to hay quality during storage and can be the difference between high-quality hay and trash.”

 - If you are buying your hay in, request feed test results and inspect it well on delivery.
 Avoid hay that has been rained on in the bale, before storage.

 - Net wrapping your round bales helps avoid unwanted moisture entering the bale – as well as maintaining the integrity of the bale during handling and transport.

 - Keeping hay out of the elements with proper hay storage is key to preventing mould growth.

 If hay is stored properly in a dry, well-ventilated, dedicated hay shed, the risk of mould is reduced dramatically.

 “Outside storage combined with loss of feed value due to poor digestibility can result in a loss of total feed during storage of around 25%.
 That results in a 25% loss of the initial investments like land, fertiliser, time and fuel.”

 - If you are worried about the bottom layer of hay drawing moisture from the ground during the wetter months, placing the bales on pallets or a protective layer of plastic/tarp can help.
 A hay shed with a well-prepared site and a good drainage system is not likely to have this problem though.